 Jesus said to them, “I am the bread of life; he who comes to Me will not hunger, and he who believes in Me will never thirst.”

-My prayer is these verses stirred up a hunger in your soul to feed upon the Word of God.
+I am praying these verses stir up a hunger in your soul to feed upon the Word of God.
 One of my favorite chapters in the Bible is the longest.
-It describes how we benefit from God’s Words as we meditate upon it and apply it to our lives.
+It describes how we benefit from God’s Words as we meditate upon them and apply them to our lives.
 14 Benefits of God’s Word from Psalm 119.

 If your appetite has been whetted for the Word, try one of our Selah Bible studies and learn how to feed on the Word of God and be satisfied!